Black bear wanders hotel that inspired ‘The Shining’

 ESTES PARK, Colo. — A black bear wandered the lobby of the Colorado hotel that inspired Stephen King to write “The Shining.”

 Stanley Hotel vice president Reed Rowley tells KDVR-TV 300 guests were sound asleep as the bruin figured out how to open the door and climbed over furniture.
-A front desk supervisor taped the romp.
+A front desk supervisor captured video of the romp.

 There was no damage, but the furniture got rearranged before the bear walked out of the lower level door.

-The hotel in Estes Park opened in 1909 and is listed on the National Register of Historic Places.
+The hotel in Estes Park opened in 1909.
+It is listed on the National Register of Historic Places.

 King wrote “The Shining” after he and his wife stayed at The Stanley in 1974.
 The 1980 horror film was not shot there.